fbpx

 How Wheelchair-Accessible Playground Activities Benefit Children

-Why should you set up your playground to be accessible for wheelchairs?
+Why should you set up your playground so that it is accessible to wheelchairs?
 There are dozens of reasons!
 Here are a few of them:

 It’s More Fun For Kids